LittleKingRyan/Firebase-JSON/README.md

 const user_01 = userRef.child('01');
 ```

-Fecting existing data from a particular user node
+Fetching existing data from a particular user node

 ```javascript
 // to simply fecth and display the data once, call the once function